 Saturday Junior Beach Club

-Junior Beach Club is run on Saturdays starting at 2 pm sharp, ready to go in your wetsuit and hi-viz vest (compulsory).
+Junior Beach Club is run on Saturdays starting at 2:00 pm sharp, ready to go in your wetsuit and hi-viz vest (compulsory).
 At least one parent or guardian must stay on the beach for all U10 athletes.
-Parents helpers are always welcome and appreciated.
+Parent helpers are always welcome and appreciated.
 Club days are designed to be fun and we incorporate games and drills that match events run at carnivals.
 Juniors can compete at inter-club carnivals if they wish.

 200m Swim Safety Badge